Meghan Markle and Prince Harry Reveal Sex of 2nd Baby, Say They're ‘Done' Having Kids

 "To have any child, any one or any two, would be amazing, but to have a boy and then a girl, what more can you ask for?"
 He continued.
 "Now we've got our family.
 We've got the four of us and our two dogs, and it's great."

-"Done, two is it," Meghan told Winfrey, adding that the baby is due in the summertime.
+"Done, two it is," Meghan told Winfrey, adding that the baby is due in the summertime.

 The couple is already parents to son Archie, who will be 2 in May.
 They announced last month that they're expecting their second child together.
 “We can confirm that Archie is going to be a big brother.
 The Duke and Duchess of Sussex are overjoyed to be expecting their second child," a spokesperson for the couple said in a statement on Valentine's Day.